debbie-a/google-auto-complete-project/README.md

 # Google Auto Complete Project
 Completion of sentences from articles, documentation and information files on various technological topics in order to improve the user experience of the Google search engine.

-Coping with the challenge of time and space Complexity, quick retrieval of information against storage of a large database.
+Coping with the challenge of time and space complexity, quick retrieval of information against storage of a large database.